Lesson 04

 - Allocating Tape buffers

--> if BACKUP_TAPE_IO_SLAVES is True, also need to define DBWR_IO_SLAVES (it depend on channels)
+if BACKUP_TAPE_IO_SLAVES is True, also need to define DBWR_IO_SLAVES (it depend

 ( type='INPUT' means froms database to memory)